Lyme Disease: What You Need to Know

 American-dog-woodtick.jpg

 Third - If you do discover a tick bit you, it needs to be fully removed.
-The safest, most effective way to do this is to use a pair of tweezers, grasp the tick near the head, close to your skin, and pull gently and steadily.
+The safest, most effective way to do this is to use a pair of tweezers, grasp the tick near the head close to your skin, and pull gently and steadily.
 The area should then be washed with soap and water.
 You should try to estimate the maximum length of time the tick would have been on you.

 Symptoms

-If you suspect that you may have been exposed to Lyme disease, it is important to know the signs and symptoms - as it can often mimic other diseases.
-Lyme disease is generally classified into 3 stages - Early, Early disseminated, and Late.
-Symptoms of early Lyme disease occur anytime within a few days of exposure and up to a month afterwards, and include the classic bulls eye rash (erythema migraines), fever, chills, muscle or joint aches, or fatigue.
-If untreated, this can progress to early-disseminated and ultimately Late Lyme disease in the following months.
+Symptoms of early Lyme disease occur anytime within a few days of exposure and up to a month afterwards, and include the classic bull’s-eye rash (called erythema migrans or EM), fever, chills, muscle or joint aches, or fatigue.
+If untreated, this can progress to Early-disseminated and ultimately Late Lyme disease in the following months.
 Symptoms can include disseminated rash, continued fevers and chills, weakness, arthritis and swelling in joints, irregular heartbeat, facial paralysis, and headache.
 Even permanent nerve damage can occur.

 Treatment

 In Minnesota, your medical provider should be well aware of the risks and be able to identify these symptoms.
-Within 3-4 weeks following exposure to Lyme disease, a blood test can be drawn to help confirm the diagnosis.
-You may find that your doctor will choose to treat you for Lyme disease if you were exposed, or, if you have classic symptoms shortly after exposure.
+Within 2-4 weeks following exposure to Lyme disease, a blood test can be drawn to help confirm the diagnosis.
+Your doctor will choose to treat you for Lyme disease if you were exposed, or, if you have classic symptoms shortly after exposure.
 Treatment with an antibiotic - most often doxycycline - has a very high success rate when started promptly.
-With over 300,000 cases of Lyme disease each year, and documented cases in every state (except for Hawaii), it is important that patients be aware of the risks of exposure to Lyme disease and seek medical care if they are concerned about exposure and/or symptoms.